cpaxton/cpaxton.github.io/quiz/index.md

   - [To which of the elder gods should you pray?](/quiz/to-which-of-the-elder-gods-should-you-pray/index.html)
   - [Which cosmic horror are you devoted to?](/quiz/which-cosmic-horror-are-you-devoted-to/index.html)
   - [What halloween candy are you?](/quiz/what-halloween-candy-are-you/index.html)

+### Bad Quizes
+  - [Which rhetorical fallacy are you?](/quiz/which-rhetorical-fallacy-are-you/index.html) - The AI got stuck in a thing.
+Repeated questions, repeated answers, and not in an entertaining way like the cosmic horror quiz (spoiler alert).

 ## Ok, but what is it?